The M. Kopernik (Nicolaus Copernicus) Foundation is a non-profit organization that is responsible for the operation of Kopernik Lodge and Apartments

-In the late sixties / early seventies a group of dedicated Polish volunteers with a vision gave unstintingly and generously of their time, talents, wisdom and financial resources to realize a home for their elderly.
-The Kopernik Foundation was established and given a specific mandate to build and operate a facility where the Polish language, spiritual and cultural heritage would be perpetuated.
+In the late 1960’s, a group of dedicated Polish-Canadian volunteers with a vision generously gave their time, talents, wisdom and financial resources to build a home and create a community for their elderly.
+The Kopernik Foundation was officially established as a BC Society on May 29, 1970, and was given a specific mandate to build and operate a facility for seniors where the Polish language, spiritual and cultural heritage would be perpetuated.

 Growing To Serve

-Although Kopernik Lodge was built by and serves the Polish Community, it is also the facility of choice for persons of Middle European and Slavic extraction and of Catholic faith.
-However, it is open to, and welcomes all, British Columbians who meet the criteria set out by Continuing Care.
-The Kopernik Lodge/Foundation believe in equal rights of all individuals, regardless of their origin and is, therefore, committed to provide care to all Canadians, by Canadians of all ethnic background.
+Although Kopernik Lodge was built by the Polish Community, it became the facility of choice for people of Slavic descent and of Catholic faith.
+Currently, the Lodge is open to and welcomes all British Columbians who meet the criteria set out by the Continuing Care Program while the Kopernik Foundation is committed to provide care to all Canadians.

-In 1972 the Kopernik Lodge welcomed its first residents.
-Kopernik originally operated as a private room and board facility, providing shelter to over 100 residents.
-In 1978, Kopernik Lodge opted into British Columbia’s Ministry of Health Continuing Care Program and registered under the Societies Act of British Columbia so that its residents could benefit from the services available to all British Columbians.
+In 1973, Kopernik Lodge opened its door and provided shelter to over 100 residents.
+In 1978, Kopernik Lodge joined British Columbia’s Ministry of Health Continuing Care Program and registered under the Societies Act of BC so that its residents could benefit from the services available to all British Columbians.

-Over the years, with funding from the Ministry of Health as well as the generosity of the Polish Community, the facility underwent many changes through physical renovations and staff training to meet the changing needs of its population.
-Most recently, an 18-bed Special Care Unit was incorporated into the facility and as of 2004 we offer two private pay beds.
+Over the years, with funding from the Ministry of Health as well as the generosity of many supporters, the facility underwent many changes through renovations, staff development and training to meet the changing needs and demographics of its residents.
+Most recently, an 18-bed Special Care Unit was incorporated into the facility and Kopernik currently offers three private pay beds.

 A Proud Mandate

-Since the first days of 1972, Kopernik has welcomed over 900 residents from all corners of the world, of all races and faiths, and remains committed to treat each one with the utmost respect and dignity.
+Since its inception, Kopernik Lodge has welcomed over 900 residents from all corners of the world, of all races and faiths, and remains committed to treating everyone with the utmost respect and dignity.